The Jewish Chronicle: Reception

-Lawsuits and rulings relating to false and inaccurate reporting
+Lawsuits and rulings

-In 1968, The Jewish Chronicle accused Labour MP Christopher Mayhew of making antisemitic comments on a television programme.
-Mayhew sued for libel, arguing that his comments were anti-Zionist but not antisemitic.
-He received a public apology in the High Court.
-A complaint by Mayhew to the Press Council in April 1971, about the editing of a published letter to the editor, was rejected.
+In 1968, The Jewish Chronicle published an article by Labour MP Maurice Edelman saying that another Labour MP, Christopher Mayhew, had made antisemitic comments on a television programme.
+Mayhew sued for libel, arguing that his comments were anti-Zionist, but not antisemitic.
+He dropped the case after receiving a public apology from both Edelman and the newspaper in the High Court.
+A complaint by Mayhew to the Press Council in April 1971, about the editing of a published letter to the editor, was denied.

-In 2009, a peace activist accepted £30,000 damages and an apology from the paper over false claims that he had harboured two suicide bombers.
+In 2009, an activist for the International Solidarity Movement (an organisation which campaigns for Palestinian rights) accepted £30,000 damages and an apology from the paper over a letter it had published claiming that he had harboured two suicide bombers.